 Reduced friction

-The public site avoids live AI surprises, hidden submission, or unexpected data collection in the public proof surface.
+The public site avoids live AI surprises, hidden submission, or unexpected data collection in the public review surface.

 Future audit